ordovas/ordovas.github.io/portfolio/ironhack.md

 ---

 ### [Hangman game, programmed in Python (moddable)](https://github.com/ordovas/mini-project)
 A mini-game-project for the Ironhack data analysis bootcamp.
-In the game you must select a difficulty level (different lifes) and a topic category in order to guess the word/names/etc. related to this category.
+In the game you must select a difficulty level (different lives) and a topic category in order to guess the word/names/etc. related to this category.
 The program asks the user to type the category from the ones that are available.
-You can easily mod this game adding a dditional categories to use your favourite themes or removing others.
+You can easily mod this game adding a additional categories to use your favourite themes or removing others.